LarsBehrenberg/IA-prototype/content/posts/impressionist-paintings.md

       The best place in the world to see van Gogh's work is the Van Gogh Museum in Amsterdam.
 But his works are found in the world's best galleries.
 London's National Gallery has a version of Sunflowers and the excellent Wheatfields with Cypress Trees.
 The Museum of Modern Art in New York has one version of Starry Night and Paris' Musee D'Orsay has another.
+    sideGalleryImages:
+      - imageTitle: Van Gogh's Starry Night is the subject of Don McLean's eponymous song
+        imageUrl: /assets/10-paintings-van-gogh-starry-night.jpg
+      - imageTitle: Each one of Van Gogh's irises is unique.
+He carefully studied their movements and shapes to create a variety of curved silhouettes bounded by wavy, twisting, and curling lines.
+        imageUrl: /assets/10-paintings-van-gogh-irises.jpg
+      - imageTitle: The paintings vary widely in their size and in the colours used.
+        imageUrl: /assets/10-paintings-van-gogh-sunflowers.jpg
 ---
 ## Selecting the top 10 impressionist works is a difficult job.